 “Rather than a bigoted effort to ostracize LGBTQ students and faculty, the bill is explicit that it is designed to keep curriculum about sexuality out of kindergarten through third-grade classrooms.”

-Downey juxtaposes “bigoted effort” with the bill’s intent, subtly insinuating that critics might be blowing the issue out of proportion or misunderstanding its purpose.
+Downey juxtaposes “bigoted effort” with the bill’s intent, subtly insinuating that critics might be blowing the legislation out of proportion.

 When it comes to representing Governor DeSantis’s perspective, Downey strategically amplifies his voice, emphasizing a narrative that highlights the tension between state policies and corporate views: